The emission factors tell us what proportion of nitrogen

 • applied as manure onto pasture or arable land

 Furthermore, a certain amount of nitrogen applied as mineral or recycling fertilizer is also lost as ammonia.
-The emission rate is expressed as a percent of the amount of applied total nitrogen or soluble nitrogen.
-Finally, processes in plants and soil also result in ammonia emissions.
-The emission rate used is kg of ammoniacal nitrogen per ha of agricultural land.
+The emission factors are expressed as a percent of the amount of applied total nitrogen or soluble nitrogen.
+Finally, the of plant material on the soil surface, such as crop residues, losses from fodder harvesting, or green manure, also result in ammonia emissions.
+The emission factor used is kg of ammoniacal nitrogen per ha of agricultural land.

-The emission rates used in the model are outlined under Technical Description.
+The emission factors used in the model are outlined under Technical Description.